 Line 24.07 – Funds Held Under Coinsurance

 Report the amount of funds withheld from reinsurers under coinsurance treaties other than amounts reported on Line 24.03.
+Report the total amount of the book/adjusted carrying value of the funds withheld assets (for amounts not related to unauthorized or certified reinsurers).

 W:\QA\BlanksProposals\2026-10BWG_Modified.docx